Last modified: Aug 13, 2024

 Speed: The system maintains a set speed that you select, just like traditional cruise control.

-Following speed limit: On some models, you can set ACC to follow the speed limit based on camera and navigation info.
-Sadly, the navigation info often needs to be updated, so this is usually turned off.
+Following Speed Limit: On some models, you can set ACC to follow the speed limit based on camera and navigation info.
+However, the navigation info often needs to be updated, so this feature is usually turned off.

 Adaptive Cruise Control is designed to help drivers maintain a safe following distance and reduce driver fatigue on long highway drives.
 By taking over the responsibility of adjusting the car’s speed in response to traffic conditions, the driver can focus more on steering and other tasks, making for a safer and more relaxed driving experience.